Are you thinking about doing a mid-career transition to a cybersecurity position?

 Passing the Security+ exam will begin to open doors in the industry.
 The Department of Defense categorizes the certifications.
 The three levels are IAT1, IAT2, and IAT3.
 The Security+ certification puts you in the IAT2 category.
 Here is a visual of the certification levels:

 You can see the value of each of these certifications by searching the job search engine, Indeed.com for IAT1, IAT2, and IAT3.
 You will find that the higher IAT levels qualify you for positions at higher average pay.
 As an example, here is a summary of jobs that are available in Northern Virginia for people who hold the Security+ (IAT2) certification:

 But your ultimate goal should be to earn an IAT Level 3 certification.
 It will be a pretty significant commitment to studying and passing the CASP exam.
 The CASP exam does not require any experience to sit for it, but it is designed for well-experienced professionals.
 If you can do it, then you are setting yourself up to be qualified for a six-figure income.
 As an example, here is a summary of positions that are available in Northern Virginia for people who hold the CASP (IAT3) certification:

 The CASP certification clearly demands a higher salary range.

 Step 2: Get some experience

 The next step is to get some experience on your resume.
 This might not be as hard as it seems.
-There are many businesses that are looking for computer help.
-Since you are already working you may be able to pick up some additional job duties at your existing company.
+Many businesses are looking for computer help.
+Since you are already working, you may be able to pick up some additional job duties at your existing company.
 You could volunteer to help out with configuring laptops, troubleshooting issues, and a wide array of other tasks that can build your credibility in the industry.